maldrasen/maldrasen/README.md

 Currently Working On:
   - Learning Rust
-  - Manticore: A roguelike dungeon generator.
+  - Rhysh: A lewd Wizardry-like

 Getting in touch with me.
  - I'm mostly on Mastodon now https://meow.social/@maldrasen